Pinochle: Alternate end games

 One variation on winning allows a team or individual to win instantly from any score by taking all the tricks in a hand.
 To win in this fashion, the winning player or team must play very skillfully to prevent opposing players from taking even one lowly (even zero-point) trick.
 This victory is known as "pinochling".
-A player or team can play for this victory even if they are not the highest bidder. "pinochling" does not require a bidder to make their bid.
+A player or team can play for this victory even if they are not the highest bidder.

+"Pinochling" does not require a bidder to make their bid.
 They also can play for this victory even if their bid cannot be made with the maximum number of trick points available plus their meld.
-However, the highest bidding player or team can prevent other players from attempting this if they elect to "throw in" the hand before the first card is played.
+The highest bidding player or team can prevent other players from attempting this if they elect to "throw in" the hand before the first card is played.

 Another version of this, known as "shooting the moon," can be called out by the highest bidder before melding.
 In this variation, neither team lays their meld down, and the partner of the high bidder does not participate in trick taking.
 If the high bidder succeeds in taking every trick, they have successfully "shot the moon," and the game is over.
 If they do not successfully take every trick, this is known as a "miss," and the shooting team immediately loses the game.
-Yet another variation has a point value of 1000 or 100 for shooting the moon, and an equal negative penalty for missing, and the game continues.
+Another variation has a point value of 1,000 or 100 for shooting the moon, and an equal negative penalty for missing, and the game continues.

 When playing "bid-out" rules, a team can win without bidding if their score reaches (and remains above) the agreed-upon game-ending score while their opponents fail to make their bid three times.
 This is known as a "slide-out".
 Not all versions require the opponents to fail to make their bid three times in order to cross the winning point threshold.

 Some versions have an "out backwards" contingency, where if a team goes into the negative equivalent of what the game winning score is, they lose the game.